 - If you do not know the offset time, please follow these steps to synchronize your videos: - 1.
 Open a new document with 2 (or more) video files by selecting both files in the New Transcription dialog window (as seen above). - 2.
 Select the pull down menu Options > Media Synchronization Mode. - 3.
 Make a choice about how the time codes should be displayed: - a.
 Absolute Offsets: for every video its own timing is being shown. - b.
 Relative Offsets: the video of player 1 is appointed to be the "master", i.e. the time position of the other videos will be determined as starting point of this file, which starts at 00:00:00.000. - 4.
 Select the radio button Player 1.
 You can now choose a moment in the video which is easy to calibrate (some clear anchor point, in both of the videos).
-For instructions how to navigate through the video file, see Section 1.6.
+For instructions how to navigate through the video file, see the section called "How to navigate through a document".